hivanmeza/mcp-redmine/README.md

 A Model Context Protocol (MCP) server that provides seamless integration with Redmine project management software.
 This server allows AI assistants to interact with Redmine through a comprehensive set of tools for managing projects, issues, users, time tracking, and more.

+## 🎯 Compatibility

+**Compatible with Redmine 4.1.1.stable**

+This MCP server has been developed and tested specifically for Redmine 4.1.1.stable.
+While it may work with other versions, optimal functionality is guaranteed with this version.

 ## Features

 ### Project Management